QubesOS/qubes-doc/configuration/network-bridge-support.md

 Qubes manager patch (Qubes R2B2)
 --------------------------------

 The following patches can be applied to the Qubes Manager GUI in order to add an option to easily bridge a VM.
 Use it at your own risk.
-If the patch breaks the Qubes Manager, you can try to restore the qubes packages:
+If the patch breaks the Qubes Manager, you can try to restore the Qubes packages:

 ~~~
 # qubes-dom-update qubes-core-dom0 qubes-manager